-Letter from the Italian DUS The 2023-24 academic year was eventful and distressing in more ways that it is possible to summarize in a few lines.
-Our and center in a struggle for freedom and accountability that gained international news coverage and political attention.
-I want to thank my colleagues and students in the Italian Program for their steadiness and commitment to open debate. conflict and internal divisions and, at its best, has produced profound cultural analyses and forceful organized by and in conjunction with our program contributed to expanding not only our knowledge capacity to think critically about
+Letter from the Italian DUS The 2023-24 academic year was eventful and distressing to summarize in a few lines.
+Our university community was front and center in a struggle for freedom and accountability that gained international news coverage and political attention.
+I want to thank my colleagues and students in the Italian Program for their steadiness and commitment to open debate. conflict and internal divisions and, at its best, has produced profound cultural analyses and forceful organized by and in conjunction with our program contributed to expanding not only our knowledge contemporary crises.